ansible/awx/docs/docsite/rst/userguide/projects.rst

 A :term:`Project` is a logical collection of Ansible playbooks.

-You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your server, or by placing your playbooks into a source code management (SCM) system supported by |at|, including Git, Subversion, and Red Hat Insights.
+You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your server, or by placing your playbooks into a source code management (SCM) system supported by AWX, including Git, Subversion, and Red Hat Insights.
 To create a Red Hat Insights project, refer to :ref:`insights`.

 .. note::

     By default, the Project Base Path is ``/var/lib/awx/projects``, but this may have been modified by the administrator.
-It is configured in ``/etc/tower/conf.d/custom.py``.
+It is configured in ``/etc/awx/conf.d/custom.py``.
 Use caution when editing this file, as incorrect settings can disable your installation.

 The Projects page displays the list of the projects that are currently available.
 The default view is collapsed (**Compact**) with project name and its status, but you can use the arrow next to each entry to expand for more information.